fetchai/agents-aea/docs/gym-skill.md

 Follow the <a href="../quickstart/#preliminaries">Preliminaries</a> and <a href="../quickstart/#installation">Installation</a> sections from the AEA quick start.

+##Discussion

+The `gym` example demonstrates the AEA framework's flexibility with respect to Reinforcement Learning using OpenAI's `gym` framework.

+There is no immediate use case for this example as you can train an RL agent without the AEA proxy layer just fine (and faster).

+However, the example decouples the RL agent from the `gym.Env` allowing them to run in separate execution environments, potentially owned by different entities.

 ## Demo instructions

 ### Create the AEA